An ‘Aussi(e)’ in Paris: meet award-winning Franco-Australian chef – Alexis Braconnier – UPDATED

 A breath of fresh air, more précisement Australian air, is coming to la Ville Lumière in the next few months.
-This April, professional chef Alexis Braconnier is opening a new restaurant in Paris, inspired by his Australian roots and his love for the lifestyle and flavors from Down Under.
+Professional chef Alexis Braconnier is planning to open a new restaurant in Paris, inspired by his Australian roots and his love for the lifestyle and flavors from Down Under.

 Talent and innovation: an Australian restaurant à la française

 Strong-minded, full of ideas, and talented, this young Franco-Australien will bring delicious meals to the tables of Paris – served in a relaxed and easy-going atmosphere.